-Spacesaver helps a museum create room to grow.
+Spacesaver helps design a collections storage area with room to grow.

 By preserving and displaying historic boats, documents, memorabilia, and other artifacts, the museum acts as a repository for knowledge about the entire Columbia River watershed, as well as the coastal waters of the Pacific Northwest and the communities that have been shaped by these environments.

-“We now have storage that should stand us in good stead for the next 50 years at least,” Smith said.
+“We now have storage that should stand us in good stead for the next 50 years at least.

 Years later, in 2014, the museum purchased two warehouses across the street from the museum.
 One is used to store historic vessels that have been acquired for the museum’s collection, and the other, larger building will house a variety of smaller objects like ship models and hanging art.
 A large Spacesaver high-density system was designed to hold three-dimensional artifacts, while art racks keep paintings and other two-dimensional artworks organized and secure.

+They system was designed to accommodate future growth.
 “When we first embarked on this project, we approached it modestly because a lot of money and effort went into acquiring the property,” Smith said.
-The museum used the NJPA contract to get competitive pricing on quality products from the Spacesaver distributor.
-In addition, the Spacesaver high-density storage system was designed to accommodate much taller shelving than the shelving currently installed.
+The museum used the Sourcewell Contract to get competitive pricing on quality products from Spacesaver.
+In addition, the Spacesaver high-density storage system was designed to accommodate much taller shelving than the system that’s currently installed.
 This cost-saving measure gives the museum room to grow in the short term, and taller shelving can be installed later to take full advantage of the vertical space in the warehouse for museum collections storage.